vlitvak/Research-Methods-and-Data-Analysis-in-Human-Neuroscience/other_types.md

 ```

 ### Char
 Character arrays can be very useful.
 Each element of these is a single byte, but an array of these can represent text, such as filenames.
+Note that the ``disp`` function is used to show the values of variables.
 ```matlab
 words = 'hello world';
 disp(words)